-SPORTSWEAR - HEALTH - INNOVATION
+SPORTSWEAR - RESEARCH - INNOVATION

 The project is all about solving the problems that women with osteoporosis have with exercise.
 The aim is to encourage these women to engage with physical activity, whilst using my designs to improve their condition.
 The project includes a collection of fabric samples that are appropriate for garment application and a realised t-shirt and sports bra.
 Further products are in development.